Knowledge Hub

 Streamlining negotiation processes

 Using contract management tools, negotiation playbooks, or standardised terms for lower-risk areas can help your team navigate discussions more efficiently.
-Focus negotiations on high-risk provisions, such as liability caps and IP rights, while being flexible on lower-priority terms to close deals more quickly.
+Focus negotiations on high-risk provisions, such as liability caps and intellectual property rights, while being flexible on lower-priority terms to close deals more efficiently.

 Strong contracts as a foundation for success